Dear MaeCile, Nate, Laura, Paul and all the Horseworks team.

-I had very specific dates I could travel, and being so early in the season, MaeCile included the wrangler (who was in the UK at the time) in the email communications.
+I had very specific dates I could travel, and being so early in the season, MaeCile included the wrangler in the email communications.
 They listened to what I wanted from my experience (as much time as possible working with the horses and being in the saddle) and together they worked out an itinerary that was incredible and sent me over the moon with joy.

-Coming from overseas, I had questions around helmet hire, travelling with a toddler to and from airport and all those little logistical details you have to sort when you have no idea of how it is done in another country.
+Coming from overseas, I had questions around helmet hire, traveling with a toddler to and from the airport and all those little logistical details you have to sort when you have no idea of how it is done in another country.